tdonovan4/MuDiBot/README.md

 - [License](#license)

 ## Background
 MuDiBot started as a little bot for my Discord server and began to grow with time.

+This bot goal is to offer many functionalities for both server moderation and administration, but also fun features like custom commands and practical ones like a video player.

-Special thanks to [mozico555](https://github.com/mozico555) for suggestions and ideas.
+Special thanks to [mozico555](https://github.com/mozico555) and Neyo for suggestion, ideas and bug reports.

 ## Install
 **This bot require Node.js 8.0.0 or newer.
 You can get it here: https://nodejs.org/en/**